 Aside from doing more repetitions, keep the challenge high by resting less between sets.
 For example, if you usually rest for two minutes, cut that time in half and see how long you can last.

-You can challenge yourself surprisingly well even with light weights if you are willing to push yourself hard.
+You can challenge yourself surprisingly well even with light weights if you push yourself hard.
 Plus, doing so can help you finish your workout quicker by doing more work in less time.

 3. Do more challenging Exercises

 As we start training and gain experience, we find our favorite exercises and stick with them.
 There is not anything necessarily wrong with that.
 So long as the movements challenge you, train the right muscles and help you progress, do them.